frictionlessdata/schema-collaboration/documentation/User.md

 # schema-collaboration: documentation for data managers

 ## Introduction
-schema-collaboration is a tool in the form of a web platform to help data managers and researchers to collaborate to create Frictionless datapackages.
+schema-collaboration is a tool in the form of a web platform to help data managers and collaborators to work together to create Frictionless datapackages.
+A collaborator could be a researcher but in general can be anyone who is working on the dataset.

 In order to use this application some familiarity with Frictionless Datapackages is required.
 You can find information on the [Frictionless website](https://frictionlessdata.io/) or in the [Data Package specification](https://specs.frictionlessdata.io/data-package/).